-Kottke’s 1971 major-label debut of “Mudlark” positioned him somewhat uneasily in the singer/songwriter vein, despite his own wishes to remain an instrumental performer.
-Still, Kottke flourished during his tenure on Capitol, as records like 1972’s “Greenhouse” and 1973’s live “My Feet Are Smiling” and “Ice Water” found him branching out with guest musicians and honing his guitar technique.
+Kottke’s 1971 major-label debut of “Mudlark” with Capitol Records positioned him somewhat uneasily in the singer/songwriter vein, despite his own wishes to remain an instrumental performer.
+Kottke flourished during his tenure on Capitol, as records like 1972’s “Greenhouse” and 1973’s live “My Feet Are Smiling” and “Ice Water” found him branching out with guest musicians and honing his guitar technique.

 With 1975’s “Chewing Pine”, Kottke reached the U.S. Top 30 for the second time.
 He also gained an international following thanks to his continuing tours in Europe and Australia.
 His collaboration with Phish bassist Mike Gordon, “Clone,” caught audiences’ attention in 2002.
 Kottke and Gordon followed with a recording in the Bahamas called “Sixty Six Steps”.